Agent Protocol

 Certificate authority

-Section titled “Enrollment”When you add a host:
+Section titled “Enrolment”When you add a host:

 Connection lifecycle

-Section titled “Connection lifecycle”The agent dials wss://<server>:8443 as soon as its service starts:
+Section titled “Connection lifecycle”The agent dials wss://<server>:8443/connect as soon as its service starts:

-- TLS handshake — agent presents its cert, server verifies against CA + revocation list
+- TLS handshake — agent presents

 Message framing